Facebook Users Cry 'Censorship' After Being Told Which Russian Troll Pages They Liked - Slashdot

 This makes me feel old.
 It seems like only yesterday that relativism was a sin the right accused the left of.

 Everyone processes information that way.
 It's a shortcut our brains take to reduce the amount of processing necessary to interpret what's going on in the world.
-When you're driving, you don't look at every tree you pass in detail, examine the leaves, branches, and trunk, and decide "yup that's a tree, better steer clear
+When you're driving, you don't look at every tree you pass in detail, examine the leaves, branches, and trunk, and decide "yup that's a tree, better steer clear of it."
+That would take way too much time and we wouldn't be able to drive faster than 5 MPH if we processed information that way.
+Instead, you see something that looks vaguely tree-like out of the corner of your eye, and decide better safe than sorry and immediately classify it as a tree.
+And when it turns out not to be a tree, but is a kid with a patterned shirt standing next to a telephone poll with a bush behind him who unexpectedly jumps into the street in front of you, you have an accident.

-These are people who think that they can establish what's true based on faith and feelings, not research and facts.
-To them, preponderance of evidence means "what does your gut tell you".
-Trying to sway their opinion with mere facts is an exercise in futility.
-They believe they have the right to choose what the facts are.
+By attributing the problem to "these people" instead of "we", you are excluding yourself as if you're somehow immune to this.
+Yes, some of us are better at avoiding jumping to conclusions like this, but all of us do it.
+It's just our brains handle situations that would otherwise require making hundreds or thousands of decisions every second.
+Pretending you're immune to it just makes yourself blind to when you do it.

-In addition, there is evidence the more someone is presented with facts counter to their beliefs they tend to become even more firm in their beliefs rather than being swayed or even reconsider what they believe in light of the facts.
+Stereotyping and discrimination have the same cause.
+Rather than take the time to categorize every individual chair we encounter, we develop a mental model of a generic "chair" and the attributes it should possess.
+Then we assume all chairs we encounter have those attributes.
+That way we can treat a chair correctly 98% of the time at a much reduced mental workload.
+The problems caused by the 2% when our mental model is wrong is preferable to the additional workload that would be needed to process the other 98% of chairs.
+The problem comes about when we take attributes that are true of, say, 70% of a race or gender, and assume they apply to all members of that race or gender.
+You have to be cognizant of the times when such over-generalization will fail safe, vs fail dangerously.

 Re:why fb users are dumb (Score:4, Insightful)